 An internal startup has access to the legal team of the parent company.
-They already have the skills, expertise and know-how of the various legal complexities the new business might face.
+They already have the skills, expertise, and know-how of the various legal complexities the new business might face.
 They also know how to handle lawsuits and litigations.
-On the other hand, a regular startup will have to set a legal team afresh which will take a lot of time and money.
-Also, the founders may not have the required knowledge of how to go about such complex legal situations which can cause losses to the company.
+On the other hand, a regular startup will have to set up a legal team afresh, which will take a lot of time and money.
+Also, the founders may not have the required knowledge of how to go about such complex legal situations, which can cause losses to the company.

 Internal startups take much lesser time to implement the new ideas and create good business out of them.
 This is so because of all the above factors mentioned above.
 Hence, they are able to generate good sales and profits right from the start.
 However, a regular startup may take a lot of time to create a market, drive sales and make a profit out of its operations.

 Also, the idea of internal startups is to get the result of success or failure quickly.
 The cost of failure is much lesser as compared to regular startups.
 The parent company can use the infrastructure, manpower, and other resources of the internal startup even if it fails.

 The activities of an internal startup can suffer from constraints of the objectives, mindset, and vision of the parent company.
 The employees may work according to the already set stale methods and processes.
 This may act as a hindrance to the activities of the new startup.
 They may not function freely.
 The management may fail to achieve the results and objectives for which the startup was specially created.
 The direct and indirect influence of parent company culture, hierarchy, same workforce, etc., all that, to a large extent, influence the working of the new internal start-up and prove a mental block for unhindered planning and execution.